 Child of Whitman College

-Owen graduated from Whitman at the age of 19 with a degree in Greek, then studied politics at Bryn Mawr.
+Owen graduated from Whitman at the age of 19 with a degree in Greek, then studied politics at Bryn Mawr College in Pennsylvania.
 She returned to Whitman to teach economics.
 Her father encouraged her to attend the Prince School in Boston, which taught personnel and merchandising work, some of the few fields open to educated women at the time.
 In Boston she earned a master's degree in education from Harvard and a certificate from Prince.
 She moved to Seattle to run the personnel training department at the Frederick & Nelson Department Store.
 She eventually married her boss, Henry B. Owen.

 Marriage meant that Owen would leave the professional world, as was then customary, to contribute her business skills to charity.
 She joined the board of the Children's Orthopedic Hospital in 1934.